fujaba/SDMLib/ProjektLog.rst

 f2.
 Storyboards

+	f2.1.
+Connect Storyboard html with JavaDoc for contained methods.

 		f2.1.1 methods with parameters are not yet referenced.

+	f2.2.
+ClassModel.generate should create a javadoc reference within the generated classes.

 	f2.3.
 Storyboard should generate a javadoc reference to the generated html page